 Forged vs cast

-Forged tools are shaped under heat and pressure.
-This refines the grain of the steel and produces a dense, tough structure.
+- Forged: Shaped under heat and pressure.
+Refining the grain produces a dense, tough structure.
 A forged body resists snapping and can take a thinner, crisper edge without chipping under normal loads.

-Cast tools are poured as molten metal into a mould.
-They can be low cost and fine for light tasks.
-In heavy use, cast structures can be brittle when compared to forged steel and may lose the edge sooner.
+- Cast: Poured as molten metal into a mould.
+Low cost and fine for light tasks.
+Under heavy use, cast structures are more brittle and edges dull sooner.
 The saving at purchase is often lost in downtime and replacement.

 Carbon steel vs stainless

-Carbon steels, including blue and white paper steels, take a very sharp edge and hold it.
+- Carbon steel: Blue and white paper steels take a very sharp edge and hold it.
 They respond well to whetstones, so routine maintenance is quick.
 The trade off is rust risk.
-You need to wipe and oil the blades, especially after cutting sappy growth or in humid conditions.
+Wipe and oil after cutting sappy growth or in humidity.

-Stainless blades reduce the risk of corrosion.
-They can be the right choice for coastal gardens or for users who prefer minimal care.
-In many models the edge is a little softer, so touch ups are more frequent.
-Both options can perform well when the tool is forged and heat treated correctly.
+- Stainless: Lower corrosion risk and a sensible choice for coastal gardens or low-maintenance users.
+Edges are often a little softer, so touch ups are more frequent.
+Both options perform well when forged and heat treated correctly.

 Types of Japanese Secateurs